swissup/swissup.github.io/m2/extensions/navigationpro/backend/menu-new.md

 Name            | Unique menu identifier
 Type            | Select menu type to create
-Import Categories From | Select root category to use when importing categories into the new menu
+Import Categories From | Select root category to use when importing categories into the new menu Replace Top Menu at | Select Store Views where menu should replace standard top navigation

 Please note, that some menu types will reveal additional settings.